Black Lives Matter: 2015

-In September, over five hundred BLM protesters in Austin, Texas, rallied against police brutality, and several briefly carried protest banners onto Interstate 35.
+In September, more than five hundred BLM protesters in Austin, Texas, rallied against police brutality, and several briefly carried protest banners onto Interstate 35.
 In Baltimore, Maryland, BLM activists marched and protested as hearings began in the Freddie Gray police brutality case.
 In Sacramento, California, about eight hundred BLM protesters rallied to support a California State Senate bill that would increase police oversight.
 BLM protested the killing of Jeremy McDole.

 In October, Black Lives Matter activists were arrested during a protest of a police chiefs conference in Chicago.
 "Rise Up October" straddled the Black Lives Matter Campaign, and brought several protests.
 Quentin Tarantino and Cornel West, participating in "Rise Up October", decried police violence.